3 Cleanses To Avoid & What To Do Instead

 Though Williams says she understands the idea behind cayenne pepper as a weight loss promoter, going 10 days without food is absolutely not a healthy plan.

+If you're looking for more long term diet plans, programs like Weight Watchers, and even Whole30 can work.
 But sometimes you just want a short-term reboot.
 When doing that, it’s important to focus on just eating real, unprocessed foods, Williams suggests.